CSE237SP2021/project-game-sosa/README.md

 3. Enter ./run.sh into the command line and hit enter to run the program

-Iteration 3: Most user stories were completed, user interface was enhanced by adding more customizability features
+Iteration 3: All user stories were completed, user interface was enhanced by adding more customizability features
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)